-Estimated backup size of a policy is computed based only on a known backup sizes and extrapolated to the rest of the VMs in the group.
-This implies that estimation will use average backup size and multiply it by number of all VMs in the group.
+The estimated backup size of a policy is computed based only on a known backup sizes and extrapolated to the rest of the VMs in the group.
+This implies that estimation will use the average backup size and multiply it by the number of all VMs in the group.
 Even though disk sizes are known it is not always the same as the size of the backups (especially considering compression or the fact that some strategies require chains of backup deltas to be exported)

 Citrix Hypervisor/ xcp-ng - transfers